turnono/tiktok-mcp/README.md

 }
 ```

-and replace path with the `path` to TikTok MCP and `XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`
+and replace path with the `path` to TikTok MCP and `XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX` with TIkNeuron API Key

 so that `mcpServers` will look like this: